DOI-USGS/fort-pymdwizard/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: ''

 ---
-Email sdmapps@usgs.gov if you wish to contact the USGS Science Data Management (SDM) team’s application support inbox directly with bugs or feature requests.
+Email ask-sdm@usgs.gov if you wish to contact the USGS Science Data Management (SDM) team’s application support inbox directly with bugs or feature requests.
 Otherwise, use the template below.

 **Describe the bug**
 A clear and concise description of what the bug is.